 Believe it or not, there was a time when pearls were just for evenings or special occasions.
 Today, there are no rules, no do’s and don’ts.
 Pearls are being mixed with different stones and crystals, different color metals and resins, making them wearable for any time of day, and any event.
 Pearls are not conservative and demure anymore.
 They can be elegant, edgy, fun or funky…limited only by jewelry designer’s imagination – and yours.

-White and Colored Pearls
+White and Multicolor Pearls

 Rare white or cream-colored natural pearls, the jewels of the sea, have always been collected by royalty and celebrities.
 “Pearls were treasured by kings in Europe, noble families in America, the Maharajahs of India and the Sheikhs of the Middle East,” said Rahul Kadakia, head of jewelry for Christie’s North America.
 “They’ve always had a royal following.”

 Today, in addition to white, pearls in light grey, light pink, dark grey, and black have all become popular at auction.
 Many new cultured and costume styles feature different color pearls in the same piece.
-You can create your own multi-color pearl jewelry by layering necklaces or bracelets in different shades.
+You can create your own multicolor pearl jewelry looks by layering necklaces or bracelets in different shades.

 For a professional look try teaming a pearl choker or matinee-length necklace with a dress and jacket.
 Or wear two long strands of pearls with a good shirt and jeans on a more casual day.
-Simple pearl studs are my daytime go-to’s; they seem to light up the face more than any other earrings.
+Simple pearl studs are my daytime go-to; they seem to light up my face more than any other earrings.
 Don’t own a pearl bracelet?
 Try wrapping your necklace three times around your wrist.
 (But beware: To avoid the “matchy-matchy” look, I would refrain from wearing a pearl necklace, bracelet and earrings all at once.)

 Finally, to update pearls you already own, consider adding a faux jeweled brooch to your favorite necklace or bracelet.
 I recently found a costume piece from the ‘60s hiding in an old jewelry box of my mother’s.
 I pinned it to a multi-strand pearl necklace and voilà – I felt just like Audrey Hepburn in “Breakfast at Tiffany’s.”